bgoonz/BGOONZ_BLOG_2.0/notes/future-implementations/articles/markdown/A-Comprehensive-Deep-Dive-into.md

 -   <span id="5808">Server-side validation is not optional.</span>
 -   <span id="3bb8">Tech-savvy users can manipulate client-side validations.</span>
--   <span id="311f">Sometimes the ‘best approach’ is to skip implementing validations on the client-side and rely completely on the server-side validation.</span>
+-   <span id="311f">Sometimes the 'best approach’ is to skip implementing validations on the client-side and rely completely on the server-side validation.</span>

 ---